algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - branch if value X is zero
 - LogicSigVersion >= 2

-See `bnz` for details on how branches work
+See `bnz` for details on how branches work.

 ## b